DEFENSE GENERAL SUPPLY CENTER (DLA)

 EPA is overseeing the ongoing cleanup efforts at the Site.
 Record of Decisions (RODs) have been issued for OUs 1, 2, 3, 4, 5, 8, 10, 11 and 12.
 Remedial actions were implemented at OUs 1, 3, and 5.
 An ESD was issued for OU 5, which called for no further action at the Site.
 A final ROD with an interim remedy and subsequent ESD was issued for OU 9 (Interim remedial action for OU 6 groundwater was implemented as OU 9).
 A removal action was completed at OU 4.
 The OU 12 remedial action construction was completed in September 2006.
 Remedial actions for OUs 8, 10 and 11 are ongoing.

-EPA has conducted several five-year reviews of the site’s remedy.
+EPA has conducted several Five-Year Rreviews of the site’s remedy.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-The most recent review concluded that completed remedial actions at the site are in accordance with the remedies selected by EPA and that the remedies continue to be protective of human health and the environment.
+The most recent review conducted August 2013, concluded that completed remedial actions at the site are in accordance with the remedies selected by EPA and that the remedies continue to be protective of human health and the environment.
 For OUs for which final remedies are not yet complete, the review concluded that the remedies will be protective of human health and the environment upon completion.
+The next Five-Year Review is scheduled for September 2018.